Generic Name: taliglucerase alfa (TAL-i-GLOO-ser-ase AL-fa)

 How to use Elelyso:

 Use Elelyso as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Elelyso is given as an injection at your doctor's office, hospital, or clinic.
 Contact your health care provider if you have any questions.

 - If you miss a dose of Elelyso, contact your doctor for advice on when to schedule the next dose.

 Ask your health care provider any questions you may have about how to use Elelyso.

 - Elelyso may cause dizziness.
 This effect may be worse if you take it with alcohol or certain medicines.
 Use Elelyso with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Infusion reactions and allergic reactions have occurred in patients while receiving Elelyso or within 24 hours of receiving it.
+- Infusion reactions and allergic reactions have occurred in patients while receiving Elelyso or within 3 hours of receiving it.
 Most infusion reactions were mild; however, severe allergic reactions have also been reported.
-Tell your doctor right away if you experience bluish skin or nails; chest pain or discomfort; flushing or redness; rash; hives; itching; difficulty breathing or shortness of breath; fainting; severe or persistent cough; severe or persisting dizziness, light-headedness, or headache; swelling of the mouth, face, lips, throat, or tongue; tightness in the chest; unusual hoarseness; or wheezing.
+Tell your doctor right away if you experience bluish skin or nails; chest pain or discomfort; flushing or redness; rash; hives; itching; difficulty breathing or shortness of breath; fainting; severe or persistent cough; severe or persisting dizziness, light-headedness, or headache; severe or unusual nausea or vomiting; swelling of the mouth, face, lips, throat, or tongue; tightness in the chest; unusual hoarseness; or wheezing.